What does the Bible say about the future?

 Genesis 6 alludes to how fallen angels interbreeding with people had corrupted human genetics.
 The whole world was filled with violence that God would give them another 120 years to turn from their wickedness before he’d destroy the world with the flood.
 The Book of Enoch details how these angels’ fell and corrupted humanity with their mixing of genetics.

 But God found Noah was godly and rescued his family from the destruction to repopulate the world.

-From history, we see that it’s not enough that a prevalence of abortion, drugs, paedophilia, and pagan worship are not enough for God to step in to intervene.
+From history, we see that a prevalence of abortion, drugs, paedophilia, and pagan worship are not enough for God to step in to intervene.
 These are insufficient to signal the coming end of the age.

 But God will find in this world many people who love him and teach godliness.
-These, he will rescue before he brings destruction to end this wickedness.
-Even during this destruction, many will turn to godliness, even while most people will recognize God’s power, only to curse and blaspheme him.
+These, he’ll rescue before he brings destruction to end this wickedness.
+During this destruction, many will turn to godliness, even while most people will recognize God’s power, only to curse and blaspheme him.
 Then Jesus will come to restore this world and establish peace through his world-wide Empire.